trans-travel/trans-travel/us/id.md

  * Therapists, who may be gatekeepers for trans medicine in prison systems, can use 2024 S1352 to refuse to provide trans-related care.
- * 2024 H0538, if signed by the governor (it is not yet signed, as of April 3, 2024), allows all levels of government employees and public school employees (including higher education employees) to refuse to recognize names other than legal names.
-This bill, if signed, will also allow these same people to willingly misgender trans people.
+ * Idaho allows all government employees, including law enforcement, jail, and prison employees at all levels of government to refuse to recognize names other than legal names.
+This also allows those employees to misgender trans employees.  trans people.
 This will allow those working in jails and prisons this right to discrimination.

 ## Legal Definition of Sex